-Rear-Admiral Sir F. Grey is about to proceed on cruise of inspection to the Mauritius and East Coast.
+Rear-Admiral Sir F. Grey is about to proceed on a cruise of inspection to the Mauritius and East Coast.

-A fine arts exhibition, under the patronage of the Governor, and a cattle show, organised by the Agricultural Treaty Society, were to take place at Cape Town in as being quite satisfied.
-Politics in the colony are very active.
-Responsible government, religious state grants, education, federation, public works, emigration, and treatment of the aborigines, are among the questions discussed.
+A fine arts exhibition, under the patronage of the Governor, and a cattle show, organised by the Agricultural Treaty Society, were to take place at Cape Town in October.

-The Aurifera, from London, has arrived in Algon Bay October. with emigrants, nearly all of whom have been distributed.
-Both employers and employed are represented
+The Aurifera, from London, has arrived in Algoa Bay with emigrants, nearly all of whom have been distributed.
+Both employers and employed are represented as being quite satisfied.